thearn/Atlas/docs/running.rst

             self.driver.add_constraint('aso.Mtot*9.8-aso.Ttot<=0')

-Next, from the ``makeplot.py`` file in the Atlas plugin source directory, load in the `plot_single` function.
+Next, from the ``makeplot.py`` file in the "examples" directory in the Atlas plugin source directory, load in the `plot_single` function.
 This function will generate a plot of model performance and structural deformation information.